• Skip to primary navigation

 Why Use Honey In Homemade Whipped Body Butter?

-Honey has long been said to help improve the appearance of skin inflammation and scaring- making it a great addition to a DIY lotion!
+Honey has helped improve and heal skin, inflammation, and scaring- making it a great addition to a DIY lotion!
 Furthermore, it helps with tissue regeneration and it's healing properties.
 Not to mention, the amazing scent makes it ideal to add to a homemade body butter with beeswax.

 The other ingredients in the honey whipped body butter recipe with beeswax all promote silky, soft, and smooth skin.
 This means that this homemade body butter recipe is amazing for the entire body but specifically the legs and tummy.
 In contrast, be careful using it on your face however as it is oil-based.